Richard P. McCormick

-Biography
+Early life and education

-Born in Queens, New York, on December 24, 1916, McCormick moved with his family to Tenafly, New Jersey.
+Born in Queens, New York City, on December 24, 1916, McCormick moved with his family to Tenafly, New Jersey.
 He graduated from Tenafly High School in 1933, and was encouraged to apply for college by a typing teacher in his senior year.
-He hadn't planned on attending college and had been in enrolled in a "general curriculum" that lacked the required courses he needed to apply for college.
+He had not planned on attending college and had been in enrolled in a "general curriculum" that lacked the required courses he needed to apply for college.
 During a post-graduate year at Tenafly High School, he completed the four years of math courses he needed to be eligible for college enrollment.

-McCormick received a Bachelor of Arts (A.B.) in History from Rutgers College of Rutgers University in 1938 and proceeded to earn a Master of Arts (A.M.) from Rutgers' Graduate School in 1940.
+McCormick received a Bachelor of Arts (A.B.) in history from Rutgers College at Rutgers University in New Brunswick, New Jersey, in 1938 and proceeded to earn a Master of Arts (A.M.) from Rutgers' Graduate School in 1940.
 During his undergraduate years, McCormick was elected to Phi Beta Kappa.
-He earned his Doctor of Philosophy (Ph.D.) in 1948 from the University of Pennsylvania submitting a dissertation entitled Experiment in Independence: New Jersey in the Critical Period, 1781-1789 which would be edited for his first monograph.
+He earned his Doctor of Philosophy (Ph.D.) in 1948 from the University of Pennsylvania in Philadelphia, where his dissertation was titled, Experiment in Independence: New Jersey in the Critical Period, 1781-1789, and was edited for his first monograph.